Mardyyy/Module-1/README.md

 ## Description

-This is challeng was to refactor the given code/website to meet tthe acceptance criteria, and make the website ready for use and optomized for search engines.
+This is challeng was to refactor the given code/website to meet the acceptance criteria, and make the website ready for use and optomized for search engines.
 This involded recoding elements/attributes to be more organized, structural, and descriptive when viewed by the user.
 This allowed me to learn what and how to code the needed criteia of a full functioning webpage.

 ## Usage